elsbrock/guix-base/README.md

 docker run --rm ghcr.io/elsbrock/guix-base --entry-point=bin/tor tor | docker image load -
 ```

 This will import the image under the name `tor:latest`.
+Executing this command multiple times is guaranteed to result in the same Docker image – this is guaranteed by Guix.
+Isn't that cool?

 ## About GNU Guix